Middle English phonology: Trisyllabic laxing

 In late Old English, vowels were shortened before clusters of two consonants when two or more syllables followed.
 Later in Middle English, the process was expanded, and applied to all vowels when two or more syllables followed.
 This led to the Modern English variations between divine vs. divinity, school vs. scholarly, grateful vs. gratitude, etc. In some cases, later changes have led to apparently anomalous results, e.g. south vs. southern with only two syllables (but //suːðernə// while trisyllabic laxing applied).
-The change is still fairly productive in Modern English.
+The effects of this change are still commonly seen in Modern English, and the resulting patterns remain productive in part.

 Pre-cluster shortening

 In late Old English, vowels were shortened before clusters of three consonants: